egtann/up/README.md

 * Ansible
 * Containers (Docker, rkt, LXC, etc.)
 * Bash scripts
-* And any other tools where you have IP-level control over your servers
+* And any other tools with command-line interfaces

 The only required flag for `up` is `-e`, which specifies the environment.
 Run `up -h` for additional usage info.

-Provisioning will only run once per IP.
-To force re-provisioning, delete the server's IP address from the generated `Upfile.lock` file.
+When run, `up` checks the health of each service, and provisions any that fail.
+Then it checks the version of each service, and updates any that have changed.

 ### Features